Good Form (song)

-"Good Form" is a song by Trinidadian-born rapper and singer Nicki Minaj.
-The original mix debuted on the US Billboard Bubbling Under Hot 100 singles chart at number nine following the release of her fourth studio album, Queen, on August 10, 2018.
-A remix to the song featuring American rapper Lil Wayne was released on November 29, 2018, as the fourth single from the album, where it peaked at number 60 on the Billboard Hot 100.
-It was written by Minaj and was produced by Mike Will Made It and Plush.
+"Good Form" is a song by rapper Nicki Minaj.
+The original mix debuted on the US Billboard Bubbling Under Hot 100 singles chart at number nine following the release of her fourth album, Queen, on August 10, 2018.
+A remix to the song featuring American rapper Lil Wayne was released on November 29, 2018, as the fourth single from the album; it peaked at number 60 on the Billboard Hot 100.
+It was written by Minaj and was produced by Mike Will Made It and Pluss.

 Background

-"Good Form" originally appeared on March 29, 2018 in a Mercedes-Benz commercial starring Minaj.
+"Good Form" originally appeared on March 29, 2018, in a Mercedes-Benz commercial starring Minaj.
 Instrumentals from the song could be heard at one point during the advertisement.
 The song was included as a track on Minaj's album Queen, released on August 10, 2018.

 Music video

 A music video for the remix song was released on November 29, 2018 coincident with the song.
 Directed by Colin Tilley, it stars Minaj and Wayne along with reality star Evelyn Lozada, actress Lauren London, the Clermont twins, and rappers Tyga, Gudda Gudda, and Marley G. Charles Holmes of Rolling Stone described the video as "a full-length monument to twerking, and a sensual overload", as well as "an Oscar contender of a music video".

+In France, the music video was broadcast with warning "Not advised for kids under 10 years old" during the day with blurring, then after 10pm the night "Not advised for kids under 12 years" with or without blurring, following the sexual content, vulgar, obscenes images and erotic scenes in the video.